HMS Nymphe (1812): War of 1812

 that they will be paid their respective proportions of prize money.')

 The Nymphe, accompanied by the sloop-of-war (18 guns), the brig-of-war (12 guns), the schooner (10 guns), and two bomb vessels, was ordered to create a distraction near the Mississippi.
 The Nymphe did not proceed up river.

 In February 1815, following news of ratification of the peace treaty, the Nymphe was sent to Jamaica, to fetch the prisoners taken at Lake Borgne, and to repatriate the prisoners.
+She departed Jamaica, and arrived at Halifax on 26 May 1815.
+She arrived at Spitbank, off Portsmouth, on 17 June 1815.
+She was paid off on 21 August 1815.

 Later service

 From July 1815 to May 1816, the Nymphe underwent Middling Repair at Portsmouth, and was then laid up in Ordinary.
 In August 1831, she was fitted as a temporary hospital ship at Portsmouth, and was at Leith by 1834.
 From December 1835 to May 1837, she was fitted at Chatham as a receiving ship, at a cost of £2,744.
 She was moored at Sheerness as a receiving ship from 1838 to 1855.
 She was fitted for use by the Water Police at Sheerness in July 1861.
 She was altered at Sheerness to a Roman Catholic Chapel from January to March 1863.
 In accordance with Admiralty Order dated 7 September 1871, she was renamed Handy.